yansetiaji/uhuy-service/README.md

 So I made a custom data type Decimal and different data model for API communications (price using `numerical`/`decimal`/`float64` with 2 digits precision) and (dummy) database purpose (price is using `int64`).
 [Check it here](https://github.com/yansetiaji/uhuy-service/blob/d57c744df458b48f01bcc9ca33956ec22ccaeb32/server.go#L15-L54)

-I made 2 version of get all products (paginated and non paginated), because it was no clear instruction on backend assignment (paginated or not)
+I made 2 version of get all products (paginated and non paginated), because it was no clear instruction on backend assignment (paginated or not), so I just followed the complex one (Paginated in example table).

 ```go
 // Healthcheck endpoint